What is the circular economy?

 Renewing our resources also involves the most vital of all: water.
 We are therefore putting in place solutions to treat and reuse wastewater, so that it can be used for industrial activities or irrigation, for example.
 When they cannot be used, we ensure that its discharge into the natural environment is not a source of pollution.

-Lastly, in terms of energy, we make the most of renewable sources, particularly recovered energy: biomass, biogas, waste energy, etc. So that nothing is lost, and waste can in turn be a source of energy.
+Lastly, in terms of energy, we make the most of renewable sources, particularly recovered energy: biomass, biogas, waste heat, etc. So that nothing is lost, and waste can in turn be a source of energy.
 For example, we separate organic matter from other waste to produce both biogas, a source of energy, and composted fertilizer for farming.

-Our approach to developing the circular economy: optimized waste treatment and wastewater reuse
+The circular economy: optimized waste treatment and wastewater reuse

 Managing natural resources sustainably means offering our customers solutions that promote the circular economy.
 These solutions enhance the value of resources, optimize productivity and promote responsible use.